philbuchanan/calculator/readme.md

 It has been fully tested on iOS 6 running on an iPhone 4, iPhone 4S and iPhone 5, but should work well on older devices and iOS 5.

+It has not been test on iOS 7 yet, but full support for the new OS is planned.

 ## Features

 - full standard calculator functions